sean1516/HomeAssistant/automation/readme.md

 * Send me a notification if my Home Assistant VM disk gets full
 * Notify me if a Zwave device is dead
 * Notify me if a battery power sensor battery is getting low
+* Notify me if there is a custom component/card update available

 ### Leaving Hom.yaml Automations:
 __[File Link](https://github.com/SilvrrGIT/HomeAssistant/blob/master/automation/leaving_home.yaml)__